+R 1.10 A standardised deterministic projection for an existing business personal pension scheme or stakeholder pension scheme taken out before 6 April 2014 may omit the projection at the intermediate rate of return.

+R 2 Assumptions to follow when calculating projections

 R

-1.10 A standardised deterministic projection for an existing business personal pension scheme or stakeholder pension scheme taken out before 6 April 2014 may omit the projection at the intermediate rate of return.

-R

---- --

-2 Assumptions to follow when calculating projections

-R

-Assun Assumptions: rates of return
+Assur Assumptions: rates of return

 2.3 A standardised deterministic projection must be calculated using rates that accurately reflect the investment potential of the product and do not exceed the following maximum rates of return with the lower and higher rates each maintaining a differential of 3% relative to the intermediate rate:

-R Addit ional r requirer nents: drawdown pensions 2.9 (1) (2) must b idardised deterministic projection for a drawdown pension be based on an assumption that the current gilt-index yield will ue to apply throughout the relevant term and include: (d) (under the heading 'What the benefits might be' or similar heading), the amount of income and the projected value of the fund at each fifth anniversary five yearly intervals to age 99 for the lower, intermediate and higher rate of return for as long as the fund is projected to exist (at the higher rate of return);
+R R Addit ional 1 equirer nents: drawdown pensions 2.9 2.9 (1) (2) must b ndardised deterministic projection for a drawdown pension be based on an assumption that the current gilt-index yield will ue to apply throughout the relevant term and include: (d) (under the heading 'What the benefits might be' or similar heading), the amount of income and the projected value of the fund at each fifth anniversary five yearly intervals to age 99 for the lower, intermediate and higher rate of return for as long as the fund is projected to exist (at the higher rate of return);

 R

-Drawe down Pension: Exception
+Drawo Drawdown Pension: Exception

 2.10 A standardised deterministic projection for a drawdown pension can be prepared in nominal terms, rather than real terms.

-R 5 v to pres entatior sent a projection Projections: accompanying statements and 5.1 A st andardi ised deterministic projection must be accompanied by: (1) appropriate risk warnings, including warnings about volatility and the impact of inflation and that the product may pay back less than paid in (if that could be the case) , the relationship between figures in real terms and those in nominal terms, and the degree to which any figures can be relied upon; and (2) a state ement: (a) that projection rates are standardised or an explanation that projection rates that are lower than the standard rates have been used and why; [deleted] (d) that increases in contributions have been assumed (if that is the case), together with sufficient information for a retail client to be able to understand the nature and magnitude of the assumed increases; and (e) of the sum of any actual premiums charged for any rider benefits or increased underwriting risks (where these have been charged) ; and (f) (for personal pension schemes and stakeholder pension schemes) of the assumptions used to calculate the regular income and that the client may choose when to take this income (if that is the case).
+R 5 How to present a projection Projections: accompanying statements and presentation 5.1 A standardised deterministic projection must be accompanied by: (1) appropriate risk warnings, including warnings about volatility and the impact of inflation and that the product may pay back less than paid in (if that could be the case), the relationship between figures real terms and those in nominal terms, and the degree to which any figures can be relied upon; and in (if that could be the case), the relationship between figures in erms and those in nominal terms, and the degree to which any (2) a stat ement: (a) that projection rates are standardised or an explanation that projection rates that are lower than the standard rates have been used and why; [deleted] (d) that increases in contributions have been assumed (if that is the case), together with sufficient information for a retail client to be able to understand the nature and magnitude of the assumed increases; and (e) of the sum of any actual premiums charged for any rider benefits or increased underwriting risks (where these have been charged); and (f) (for personal pension schemes and stakeholder pension schemes) of the assumptions used to calculate the regular income and that the client may choose when to take this income (if that is the case).

-R 5.1A Whe en presenting a standardised deterministic projection a firm must: (1) include a short introductory explanation of what the projection seeks to illustrate: (2) use a descriptive heading such as 'What your regular income might be worth in future or 'What might I get back from my plan?': (3) place the projection and the associated explanation adjacent to each other on the same page; and (4) explain that the client will be sent annual statements (if that is the case) which will allow them to keep track of their benefits.
+R 5.1A Whe When presenting a standardised deterministic projection a firm must: (1) include a short introductory explanation of what the projection seek to illustrate; (2) use a descriptive heading such as 'What your regular income might be worth in future or 'What might I get back from my plan?'; (3) place the projection and the associated explanation adjacent to each other on the same page; and (4) explain that the client will be sent annual statements (if that is the case) which will allow them to keep track of their benefits.